 Amen to that.

-Credits: Eisenstaedt in Times Square, William C. Shrout—Time & Life Pictures/Getty Images; LIFE cover, Walter Sanders—Time & Life Pictures/Getty Images
+Credits: Eisenstaedt in Times Square, William C. Shrout—The LIFE Picture Collection/Getty Images; LIFE cover, Walter Sanders—The LIFE Picture Collection/Getty Images